IFS-ITMS-IRMS/SICF_MySQL/Documentation/Install-Mock-up-db-IFS/Install-Mock-up-db-IFS.md

-## Create connection IFS and user IFS
+## Create Connection IFS and User IFS

 When you open MySQL Workbench for the first time, your window should look like this: